10 Venomous Thai Snakes From Rare To Famous

 Source: “Cobra” by sheilapic76 – CC BY 2.0

-This species will battle its way into a kitchen while a man brandishes a broomstick, pop out from under a fridge to bite you on the toe, and reappear in your well-manicured garden no matter how many reptile controllers remove them.
-Every Thai resident is said to have a monocled cobra story, or a friend or relative assaulted by one.
-Monocled cobras inhabit the majority of Thailand, including bustling Bangkok, but are centred around the middle, skipping the far south and northeast.
+Monocled cobras can appear almost anywhere.
+They can battle their way into a kitchen while a man brandishes a broomstick, pop out from under a fridge to bite your toe, and reappear in your backgarden no matter how many times you call reptile controllers to remove them.
+Every Thai resident has a monocled cobra story, whether starring themselves or a friend or relative.

 2 Red-necked keelback